isc-projects/kea/doc/guide/lease-expiration.rst

 the same client.
 In the example given above, reclaimed leases will be held for 30 minutes (1800s) after their expiration.
-During this time, the server will likely be able to re-assign the same lease to the returning client, unless another client requests this lease and the server assigns it.
+During this time, the server will likely be able to re-assign the same lease to the returning client, unless another client specifically requests this lease and the server assigns it.

 The server must periodically remove reclaimed leases for which the time indicated by ``hold-reclaim-time`` has elapsed.
 The ``flush-reclaimed-timer-wait-time`` parameter controls how often the server removes such leases.
-In the example provided above, the server will initiate removal of such leases 5 seconds after the previous removal attempt was completed.
-Setting this value to 0 disables lease affinity, in which case leases will be removed from the lease database when they are reclaimed.
+In the example provided above, the server will initiate removal of such leases five seconds after the previous removal attempt was completed.
+Setting this value to 0 disables lease affinity, meaning leases will be removed from the lease database when they are reclaimed.
 If lease affinity is enabled, it is recommended that ``hold-reclaim-time`` be set to a value significantly higher than the ``reclaim-timer-wait-time``, as timely removal of expired-reclaimed leases is less critical than the removal process, which may impact server responsiveness.

-There is no guarantee that lease affinity will work every time.
-If a server is running out of addresses, it will reassign expired addresses to new clients.
-Also, clients can request specific addresses and the server will try to honor such a request if possible.
-If you want to ensure a client keeps its address, even after periods of inactivity, consider using host reservations or leases with very long lifetimes.
+There is no guarantee that lease affinity will work every time; if a server is running out of addresses, it will reassign expired addresses to new clients.
+Also, clients can request specific addresses and the server will try to honor such requests if possible.
+Administrators who want to ensure a client keeps its address, even after periods of inactivity, should consider using host reservations or leases with very long lifetimes.

 .. _leases-reclamation-using-command: